 that the unnamed “holy spirit of God” is the third member of the three-person Godhead.

-that this holy spirit fills Christians with love for Jesus and guides them on theeir journey of faith in Jesus into the endless afterlife of heaven.
+that this holy spirit fills Christians with love for Jesus and guides them on their journey of faith in Jesus into the endless afterlife of heaven.

 that this “good news” of Jesus must be preached throughout the world so that all humanity might be saved from hell and live the glorious life with God for all eternity.
 This is God’s eternal plan for universal salvation.